 Today, The Kenneth Cole Foundation remains committed to helping communities in need by supporting collective health, civil liberties, and artistic activism.

 These medals were established, designed, and initially endowed by D.V.S.
 Senior Society to honor Boisfeuillet Jones, a D.V.S. alumnus and one of Emory's most prominent and distinguished graduates.
 Representing what was special and unique about Jones, recipients are selected for their good citizenship, outstanding leadership, devoted service to Emory and the community, academic performance, and potential to become a 'Change Agent' in their chosen profession and society at large.

 Honored for his devotion to students and for serving as role model, leader, and friend, director of residence life R. Britton Katz was recognized at the first Class Day celebration in 2003.
 The Brit Katz Award, a wooden bowl, is presented to an administrator or staff member selected by seniors for his or her service as role model and friend to the senior class, for participation in the Emory community beyond his or her professional duty, and who is deemed worthy of special recognition.
 The award is sponsored by the Ducemus Senior Society.

 Knights of Emory Spirit Awards

-These awards recognize two outstanding seniors who are unsung heroes/heroines.
+These awards - sponsored by the Paladin Society - recognize two outstanding seniors who are unsung heroes/heroines.
 Students selected for this honor have made great contributions to the University and promote Emory spirit with passion and selflessness.